 Sandesh has experience of representing regulators and individuals in healthcare disciplinary proceedings before a variety of tribunals, including the General Medical Council, General Dental Council and General Optical Council.
-He is ranked as a ‘leading individual’ in the Chambers and Partners and Legal 500 directories.
-Through his work in this field, Sandesh has developed particular expertise in presenting complex expert evidence in a simple and understandable manner and in cross-examining expert witnesses.

 - GOC v Jordan – Represented an optometrist alleged to have provided spectacles containing tinted lenses to numerous child patients, many with autism or other learning difficulties, without obtaining informed consent.
 The optometrist also faced allegations of inappropriate NHS claims and inadequate record keeping.
 Conditions were imposed.
-The co-defendant, a dispensing optometrist, was struck off: http://www.bbc.co.uk/news/av/uk-scotland-43332486/optician-struck-off-over-tinted-lenses-cures
+The co-defendant, a dispensing optician, was struck off: http://www.bbc.co.uk/news/av/uk-scotland-43332486/optician-struck-off-over-tinted-lenses-cures

 Professional Discipline Junior of the year (Chambers & Partners Bar Awards 2018)

 - Jury acquittal in long running fatal accident prosecution

 - Sandesh Singh & DWF successful in representation of charity at Article 2 ligature inquest

 “Extremely bright, very thorough and has great attention to detail.
 He gets right to the heart of a case.
 His advocacy is clear and very impressive.”